ibm-cloud-docs/CDN/faqs.md

   * Only one period (.) is allowed between labels (for example, my..ibmcloud.bucket is not allowed).

 **NOTE**: Although uppercase letters and periods can pass validation, we suggest always using DNS-compliant Bucket names.

+## I received notification that my Origin Certificate is expiring.
+What do I do now?

+Follow the steps outlined in [this](https://community.akamai.com/docs/DOC-7708) article from Akamai.